Hirska/secprog-oauth2/documentation/documentation.md

 Example. http://localhost:3000/callback?code=108788d45bb5c0e40374c30911bc169fb83548c1df9f7c2037ecc7413e9e0fdc

 Authorization code is used to obtain access token.
-Access token request uses JSON-body and it should include following parameters
+Access token request uses JSON-body and it should include following parameters.
+Post-request to *https://localhost:3000/token*

 - _grant_type_ **required**.
-Is used to tell authorization server, which grant type was used for authorization request.
+Is used to tell authorization server, which grant type was used for authorization request. **Use grant_type=authorization_code**
 - _code_ **required**.
 Code obtained in authorization-request
 - _client_id_ **required**.
 Client which was used to obtain initial authorization code.
 - _redirect_uri_ **required**.
 Redirect uri which was used in initial authorization-request.